How Much Does an Annuity Pay

 How Diversified Insurance Brokers Helps You Compare Income Options

-Annuity income can vary significantly depending on the carrier and contract.
-As an independent nationwide agency, Diversified Insurance Brokers compares dozens of annuity companies to find the strongest payouts at your age.
-We review your goals, timeline, premium amount, liquidity needs, and whether joint-life or single-life income is most appropriate.
+Annuity income varies significantly depending on the carrier, contract design, and specific features selected.
+As an independent nationwide agency, Diversified Insurance Brokers compares dozens of annuity companies to identify the strongest payouts at your age and for your specific premium and timeline.
+We review your goals, deferral horizon, premium amount, liquidity needs, and whether single-life or joint-life income is most appropriate — then present side-by-side illustrations that show how different carriers and structures compare on actual projected income rather than marketing headlines.

-We also help coordinate annuity income with your Social Security timing, long-term care planning, and withdrawal strategies—ensuring your retirement income is predictable, efficient, and protected from market volatility.
+We also help coordinate annuity income with your Social Security timing, long-term care planning, and portfolio withdrawal strategies — ensuring your retirement income plan is predictable, tax-efficient, and protected from the market volatility that makes systematic portfolio withdrawals uncertain in the early years of retirement.

 Talk With an Advisor Today